MalcomeBaggett/UdacitySreNanodegree/SreRolesAndResponsibilities/notes.md

 Creating unit tests -- quick tests to ensure their logic is behaving the way it should be System requirements -- analyze and provide system requirements to run their application Documentation -- most of the documentation they provide are comments within code

+# Core Skills of SRE

+The core skills of SRE are:

+Monitoring -- creating dashboards to display the status of the system

+Information Gathering -- compiling pertinent information like log files and software versions and sharing with the SRE and development teams

+The "Golden 4" -- latency, saturation, errors, traffic (see new terms below)

+Updating The System -- planning and coordinating system upgrades, security updates, or regular patches

+Release Coordination -- gather everything needed for the release of the next version of the application

+Creating Infrastructure -- providing an environment for the system to operate